home-assistant/home-assistant.io/source/_integrations/devolo_home_network.markdown

 ### Enable guest wifi on time basis

-You might want to expose your guest wifi only during the day but turn it of at night.
+You might want to expose your guest wifi only during the day but turn it off at night.

 {% raw %}